marcelogmca/llm_narrative_engine/README.md

 *   **Hierarchical Long-Term Memory:** A unique Fulltext -> Summary -> Synopsis Hierarchy is used to model the limits of the AI context window.
 Further augmented with a "Slotted RAG" (Retrieval Augmented Generation) system to inject relevant memories back into their historic chronological position in the narrative timeline to provide the AI with important temporal context.

 *   **The "Director" AI:** A 'Director' agent (Orchestrator) reviews the narrative events periodically.
 It offers high-level feedback and guidance to direct an overarching main 'Writer' AI to mitigate plot drift and maintain thematic representation longitudinally.
+Keeps an internal notebook in a self-feedback loop to keep track of the narrative's goals, keeping the writer reality anchored and naturally reminding it of key missing events.

 *   **Dynamic World-State:** The engine parses narrative text logs after each turn of events to extract and track key narrative facts (e.g., `RELATIONSHIPCHANGE: Laura, +5`, `INVENTORYCHANGE: Player, Sword +1`).
 The results create a persistent "world brain," extracting the final systems process as the 'ground truth' story-state.